CentaurusInfra/mizar/docs/design/dft.md

   read/write flow status.
 A typical flow map tracks the IP rewrite rules of a flow and the connection status with a flow entry such as:

-*(saddr, sport, daddr, dport, protocol, vni) −→ (saddr , sport , daddr , dport , protocol , vni , conntrack)*
+*(saddr, sport, daddr, dport, protocol, vni) −→ (saddr, sport, daddr, dport, protocol, vni, conntrack)*

 where *saddr* is the source IP address, *daddr* is the destination IP address, *sport* is the source port, *dport* is the destination port,